 Previous conditions

-Previously, Elizabeth Street hosted bicycle lanes located in the ‘dooring zone’ of the parked cars, which exposed people who cycle to hazards that carry the risk of serious injury or death.
-Such ‘door zone’ bicycle lane designs don’t comply with Austroads or VicRoads guidelines, and dissuade many people from cycling.
+Previously, Elizabeth Street had painted bicycle lanes in the ‘dooring zone’ of the parked cars, which don’t comply with Austroads or VicRoads guidelines, and dissuade many people from cycling.

 Elizabeth Street looking west to the train line and Hoddle Street.
 Image credit: Google Maps.